-To Play XM® Satellite Radio To listen to XM radio, turn the ignition switch to ACCESSORY (I) or ON (II).
+To listen to XM radio, turn the ignition switch to the ACCESSORY (I) or the ON (II) position.
 Push the PWR/VOL knob to turn on the audio system, and press the "XM" button.
-Adjust the volume by turning the PWR/ VOL knob.
+Adjust the volume by turning the PWR/VOL knob.
 The last channel you listened to will show in the display.